MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 The [!INCLUDE [Product short](includes/product-short.md)] deployment logs are located in the temp directory of the user who installed the product.
 In the default installation location, it can be found at: **C:\Users\Administrator\AppData\Local\Temp** (or one directory above **%temp%**).
 For more information, see [Troubleshooting [!INCLUDE [Product short](includes/product-short.md)] using logs](troubleshooting-using-logs.md).
 ## "Stop legacy protocols communication" recommended action always marked as "Completed"
-The existing "Stop legacy protocols communication" recommended action as part of Microsoft secure score is always marked as completed.
+The existing "Stop legacy protocols communication" recommended action as part of the Microsoft Secure Score is always marked as completed.
-Due to an error, NTLM v1 authentication activities are not profiled correctly, as a result, the recommended action to remediate them is marked as completed.
+Due to an error, NTLM v1 authentication activities are not profiled correctly.
+As a result, the recommended action to remediate them is marked as completed.
 **Resolution:**
 We are working to correctly profile the relevant activities as NTLM v1 authentication.
 ## Proxy authentication problem presents as a licensing error